mariakopsacheili/Machine-Learning-Second-Project-Clustering/README.md

 - Pandas: Utilized for data preprocessing and analysis.
 - Matplotlib, Seaborn: Employed for creating informative data visualizations.
-- Scikit-Learn: Used to develop and deploy the K-Means clustering model.
+- Scikit-Learn: Used to develop the K-Means clustering model.

 # ✅ **Results**